miafranks/proteomics_protocols/LiP-MS_protocol.md

 * If using trypsin controls, add 5uL of water to those instead of the PK solution.
 * Transfer tubes to 99C, incubate 5min exactly
 * Transfer tubes to 4C PCR block, incubate 5mins
 * Add same volume (usualy 55uL) of 10% DOC to quench the reaction.
+    * DOC may precipitate especially if the tubes are cold.
+To prevent this, can bring tube to RT for 1 minute before adding the DOC

 ### Trypsin digest
 *  Reduce disulfide bonds with 200mM DTT (final 5mm) 1:40 = 112uL + 2.82uL 200mM stock.